 Covered in this doc

-The tutorial assumes you're already familiar with Python and Selenium and focuses on using it with Percy.
+This tutorial assumes that you're already familiar with Python & Selenium and focuses on using them with Percy.
 You'll still be able to follow along if you're not familiar with Python & Selenium, but we won't spend time introducing concepts.

-$ git clone https://github.com/percy/example-percy-python-selenium.git $ cd example-percy-python-selenium $ npm install $ pip -r requirements.txt
+$ git clone https://github.com/percy/example-percy-python-selenium.git $ cd example-percy-python-selenium $ make install

 localhost:8000 in a browser.